Soil making for the Black Cockatoo Forest

 Do you ever wonder why the bushland of Kings Park and in other areas of Perth seem to survive OK with natural rainfall while getting anything to grow in your garden is a water consuming and expensive affair?
 It has a lot to do with the amount of carbon in the

-In this 2 hour workshop learn how members of Transition Town Vincent’s soil hub use (mostly) locally available organics to transform sand into soil for our Black Cockatoo pocket forests.
-You will learn:
+In this 2 hour workshop learn from members of Transition Town Vincent’s soil hub:

 – the difference between sand and soil